Z-Shakeri/z-shakeri.github.io/_pages/teaching.md

 - DATA 624: Advanced Exploration and Visualization in Health (Winter 2021)
 - DATA 624: Advanced Exploration and Visualization in Health (Winter 2020)

-## Department of Computer and Software Engineering, University of Calgary
+## Department of Software Engineering, University of Calgary
 - ENSF 619: Machine Learning for Software Engineering (Winter 2019)
 - ENSF 619.25: Advanced Machine Learning (Spring 2019)